Atomic spies

-Transcription of declassified Soviet KGB documents by ex-KGB officer Alexander Vassiliev provides additional details about Soviet espionage from 1930 to 1950, including the greater extent of Fuchs, Hall, and Greenglass’s contributions.
+Transcription of declassified Soviet KGB documents by ex-KGB officer Alexander Vassiliev provides additional details about Soviet espionage from 1930 to 1950, including the greater extent of Fuchs, Hall, and Greenglass's contributions.
 In 2007, spy George Koval, who worked at both Oak Ridge and Los Alamos, was revealed.
-According to Vassiliev’s notebooks, Fuchs provided the Soviet Union the first information on electromagnetic separation of uranium and the primary explosion needed to start the chain reaction, as well a complete and detailed technical report with the specifications for both fission bombs.
+According to Vassiliev's notebooks, Fuchs provided the Soviet Union the first information on electromagnetic separation of uranium and the primary explosion needed to start the chain reaction, as well as a complete and detailed technical report with the specifications for both fission bombs.
 Hall provided a report on Los Alamos principle bomb designs and manufacturing, the plutonium implosion model, and identified other scientists working on the bomb.
-Greenglass supplied information on the preparation of the uranium bomb, calculations pertaining to structural issues with it, and material on producing Uranium-235.
-Fuchs’ information corroborated Hall and Greenglass.
-Koval had access to critical information on dealing with the reactor-produced plutonium’s fizzle problem, and how using manufactured polonium corrected the problem.
+Greenglass supplied information on the preparation of the uranium bomb, calculations pertaining to structural issues with it, and material on producing uranium-235.
+Fuchs's information corroborated Hall and Greenglass.
+Koval had access to critical information on dealing with the reactor-produced plutonium's fizzle problem, and how using manufactured polonium corrected the problem.
 With all the stolen information, Soviet nuclear ability was advanced by several years at least.